-Here are a few ways to define a publication’s audience and thereby know what your editor is looking for.
+If you struggle to define your reader, here are a few ways to determine a publication’s audience and thereby know what your editor is looking for.

 3 Ways to Define a Publication’s Audience